cdl-geneseo/geneseo-dictionary/S/Sketchy.md

 # Sketchy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sketchy

 Created by  Unknown User (clp11), last modified on Sep 27, 2010

 (adj.)
 Creepy. &quot;The guy at the store was really sketchy.
 Standing near him made me uncomfortable.&quot; Pullano, S-Z, 2010.